-Check the full card for UFC 252 and up-to-the-minute odds at DraftKings Sportsbook PA here:
+Check the full card for UFC 254 as it’s released and up-to-the-minute odds at DraftKings Sportsbook PA here:

 Although bookmakers can occasionally come up with very specific win conditions, usually as part of a special promotion or odds boost, there are a number of standard UFC betting markets that are both popular and easy to negotiate.

 This is a bet on one fighter to win by any means.
 In UFC fights, there will always be a favorite and an underdog.
 The odds in favor of a favorite are denoted by a figure lower than -100, which converts into an implied win probability of greater than 50.0%.